ToriiX/SQL-Art_Paintings/README.md

 ## Famous Paintings Data Tables, Project in MySQL

-#In this project, I used the data "Famous Paintings" downloaded from Kaggle (https://www.kaggle.com/datasets/mexwell/famous-paintings) to practise my SQL skills in MySQL.
+In this project, I used the data "Famous Paintings" downloaded from Kaggle (https://www.kaggle.com/datasets/mexwell/famous-paintings) to practise my SQL skills in MySQL.

-#Python was to upload the data to the Database in MySQL efficiently.
+Python was to upload the data to the Database in MySQL efficiently.
 See own deposit for code.

-#I looked at the artists and works represented in the data, as well as styles, subjects, specific sizes and prices.
+I looked at the artists and works represented in the data, as well as styles, subjects, specific sizes and prices.
 In the end, I took a better look at the American artists represented, and what work can be viewed in the US.

 Some of the takeaways:

 - The most popular subject in the paintings was portraits, while "Landscape art" was the most represented subject by American artists
-- The most represented painting style overall was Baroque, while in the US was Impressionism
+- The most represented painting style overall was Baroque, while it in the US was Impressionism
 - "The Last Supper" by Leonardo Da Vinci was one of the largest represented paintings.
 - The most expensive picture at regular price was "The Luncheon" by Claude Monet
 - "Landscape art" was the most expensive subject on average followed by "Maritime art/Maritime"